Krush159/Krush159/README.md

 # Hi, I'm Krushna 🖐
-I'm a frontend developer learnt the below mentioned languages and tools at Masai School.
+I'm a frontend developer.
+I have learnt  frontend languages and tools at Masai School.
 I am from Bhubaneswar.
 Currently I am looking out for good opportunities where i could implement and enhance my learnt skills.

 ### Languages and Tools:
 <div style="padding-left:20px">